Quick Answer: How Much Water Should You Drink on Ozempic?

 Hot Weather or Exercise

 Heat and physical activity increase baseline fluid needs through sweat.
-Combined with GLP-1 GI losses, this can accelerate dehydration.
-Drink extra before, during, and after activity.
+Combined with GLP-1 GI losses, this can add to hydration-related risk.
+Plan tolerated fluids before, during, and after activity.

 Illness